lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/1_Use_GCP_for_Serverlss_Compute.md

  - Test and monitor your service

 ### How to verify you've done it
- - Invoke the function
+ - Invoke the function manually or via a test script
- - Read the Stackdriver logs
+ - Read the Stackdriver logs to see the result of the function invocation

 ### Other Things to Know
  - Serverless patterns are often used for workloads that have spikes in demand